Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 Collision detection and avoidance tries to detect and avoid possible collisions with other vehicles using the advanced steering system.
 The AI will always focus on avoiding the most imminent collision threat.

-The "CollisionTThreshold" parameter is how distant in time (in seconds) a potential collision will be considered dangerous -- the less maneuverable your vehicle, the higher you may want to set this.
+The `CollisionTThreshold` parameter is how distant in time (in seconds) a potential collision will be considered dangerous -- the less maneuverable your vehicle, the higher you may want to set this.
 Set to `0` if you don't care about collisions.